 Some parts of the country already have legislation that prevents discrimination on the basis of sexual orientation and gender identity.
 For example, New York State’s Sexual Orientation Non-Discrimination Act, which went into effect in 2003, outlaws discrimination in employment because of someone’s actual or perceived sexual orientation.
 The New York City Human Rights Law prevents discrimination on the basis of gender identity.
 Specifically, this law states, that gender discrimination includes discrimination on the basis of being “transgender, non-binary, gender non-conforming, and gender expression.”

 Seek Legal Assistance

 If you have experienced discrimination in the workplace, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 You don’t pay unless we win.